bcorfman/ryestart/README.md

 * A Makefile for handling project tasks.
 * Batteries included: [ipython], [pytest], and [pytest-cov] installed as development dependencies.
 * A set of VSCode files (`extensions.json`, `launch.json` and `settings.json`) that will configure debug mode, Pytest execution, auto format/lint on save, plus other Makefile tasks within the sidebar.
+* A GitHub repo will be set up for your project automatically, with the initial code pushed into it.

 ## Assumptions

 * The template requires Mac OS X, Linux, or WSL2 on Windows with a quality Linux distro like Ubuntu.
+(WSL2/Ubuntu is what I use.)
 * [Homebrew must be installed](https://brew.sh).

 ## Quickstart

 * See Assumptions above.

-* Install Rye, then install Cookiecutter using `rye tools install cookiecutter`.
+* [Install Rye](https://rye-up.com) then Cookiecutter using `rye tools install cookiecutter`.
 This makes Cookiecutter available as a [global tool](https://rye-up.com/guide/tools/).
-This is how I do it.
+This is what I do.

 OR

 * Install the latest Cookiecutter [using their instructions](https://cookiecutter.readthedocs.io/en/2.6.0/installation.html).
 This has the disadvantage of tying the tool to a system-level Python, or you can use something like `pipx` for an isolated install.
 However, this is yet another Python dependency manager that you will need to manage.

 Now generate the project: